amrei-bp/PANKEGG/README.md

 The “KEGG info” button provides a direct link to the pathway’s entry on the KEGG website for further reference.

 The “Highlight pathways” button opens a sidebar slider with all relevant KO IDs for the selected pathway.
 You can quickly copy these IDs and use them in the KEGG color tool to generate a custom view of the pathway map on the KEGG website.
-What is highlighted in pink represents the KOs found in your current data.
+The KOs found in your current data will then be highlighted with color.

 This combination of interactive filtering, KO details, and external links makes it easy to explore pathway presence, completion, and functional highlights across all your bins and samples.